bvandehey/github-password-finder/README.md

 * github_client_id - github OAuth credentials, required to access GitHub API - can be acquired from https://github.com/settings/developers
 * github_client_secret - github OAuth credentials, required to access GitHub API - can be acquired from https://github.com/settings/developers
 * user_id - integer number
-* mongo - mongo database url, in case you want to store the results in the mongo database.
+* mongo_url - mongo database url, in case you want to store the results in the mongo database.
 The url should be provided in one of the following formats:
     * [DNS/IP address>]:[port if different than 27017 which is default for mongodb]/[database name] - if the database does not require any authentication
     * [username]:[password]@[DNS/IP address]:[port if different than 27017 which is default for mongodb]/[database name]  - if authentication is required